SapitoSucio/froggo-guides/docs/script_commands.md

    // @menu == 2 will never happen because the option is empty
    // @menu == 3 if "B"
 L_Impossible:
-   // Empty options are not displayed and therefore can't be selected
+   // Empty options are not displayed and therefore can`t be selected
    // this label will never be reached from the menu command
 L_Right:
    // If they click "C" they will end up here